lemocla/neon-hangman/README.md

         ![game win](documentation/screenshots/game_win.png)

-        > - I want the option to exit the game so that I can leave without losing.
+        > - As a player playing the game, I want the option to exit the game so that I can leave without losing.
-        > - I want the option to play again once I finish a game so that I can keep having fun and challenge myself.
+        > - As a player playing the game, I want the option to play again once I finish a game so that I can keep having fun and challenge myself.

     - ### **Game over**